Install.

 Prerequisites

-Providing the Claude API key
+Providing an API key

 bash